-The River Center has played host to the biggest names in entertainment including Elton John, The Jacksons, Jeff Foxworthy, Fleetwood Mac, Diana Ross, George Clinton and Parliament Funkadelic, Larry the Cable Guy, Neil Diamond, Barry Manilow just to name a few.
+The River Center has played host to some of the biggest names in entertainment, including: Elton John, The Jacksons, Jeff Foxworthy, Fleetwood Mac, Diana Ross, George Clinton and Parliament Funkadelic, Larry the Cable Guy, Neil Diamond, and Barry Manilow.
 The walkability between the Baton Rouge River Center, hotels, restaurants and attractions is a common prerequisite for hosting national conventions and larger events.
 The economic impact of River Center events on downtown hotels, entertainment venues, restaurants and attractions is enormous when you consider all of the direct and indirect impacts that these large productions create.